tansongyang/franksongyangtan.com/src/pages/seminary/posts/2019-01-06-judaism-time-jesus/index.md

 path: '/seminary/judaism-time-jesus'
 category: 'seminary'
 title: 'Judaism in the Time of Jesus'
-description: 'What is the class about?'
+description: 'A class about the second temple period.'
 date: '2019-01-06'
 tags: 'judaism-time-jesus'
 ---